View Richard Clark's Obituary on NewsTimes.com and share memories

 |

-Richard "Whitey" Clark, 87, of New Milford, husband of the late Betty (Dzubak) Clark, died on Sunday, April 5, 2020 in New Milford.
+Richard J. "Whitey" Clark, 87 of New Milford, husband of the late Betty (Dzubak) Clark, died Sunday, April 5th 2020 in New Milford.

-"Whitey" was born in Danbury, October 17, 1932, a son of Irving and Mary (Zanzal) Clark.
-He attended Danbury schools and Danbury Trade School (now Henry Abbott Technical School).
+"Whitey" was born in Danbury, October 17th 1932, son of Irving and Mary (Zanzal) Clark.
+He attended Danbury schools and Danbury Trade School, (now Henry Abbott Technical School).

-A U.S. Navy veteran of the Korea War, Mr. Clark was a retired carpenter.
-For many years, Whitey and his wife Betty enjoyed spending summers in the State of Maine.
+A U.S. Navy veteran of the Korean War, Mr. Clark was a retired carpenter.
+Whitey enjoyed the outdoors; he was an avid hunter and fisherman.
+For many years Whitey and his wife Betty enjoyed spending summers in the state of Maine.

-He was a member of St. Nicholas Byzantine Catholic Church of Danbury.

-Mr. Clark is survived by a son, Richard J. Clark Jr.; a daughter, Diane Bailey and her husband Mike and by several in-laws, nieces and nephews.
+Mr. Clark is survived by his son, Richard J. Clark Jr., his daughter, Diane Bailey and her husband Michael, four grandchildren, three great-grandchildren and several nieces and nephews.

 Services will be private.